Trustees

 He began his career as an infantry officer in the British Army.
 He was a career intelligence officer in the British Secret Intelligence Service (MI6).
 He rose to become Chief of the Service in 2014, a position he held for six years.

 The key committees are: Finance and Commercial, Learning and Participation, Development, Nominations and Remuneration, and Donation and Income Acceptance.
-These committees work alongside the Board of Honorary Directors, the Honorary Trustees and the ROH Pension Trust Ltd.
+These committees work alongside the Board of Honorary Directors, the Honorary Trustees and the RBO Pension Trust Ltd.

 Sign up now to our newsletter to get our latest news, offers and alerts